-We are now in our fifth year, and we are grateful that many from Montana and Wyoming are helping us promote biblical worldview ideas.
+We are now in our eighth year, and we are grateful that many from Montana and Wyoming are helping us promote biblical worldview ideas.
 Great ideas compete for people's minds and hearts, and followers of Christ should be interjecting ideas that reflect Biblical wisdom into the public square.
-2015 demonstrated that need in spades as we saw same-sex marriage endorsed by the courts.
-2016 will require us to communicate our worldview concepts in an even more effective way.
+2015 and 2016 demonstrated that need in spades as we saw same-sex marriage endorsed by the courts.
+2017 will require us to communicate our worldview concepts in an even more effective way.

 "Saving Truth: Finding Meaning and Clarity in a Post-Truth World"

 A Culture of Confusion: How is it that when it comes to sexual identity, morality etc. feelings and preference have replaced facts and truth?
 Those who express certainty about issues are seen as bigoted and arrogant

 Meet the Post-Truth worldview: Where Postmodernism failed because it was incoherent, Post-Truth faces truth head-on.
 It acknowledges objective truth, but subordinates it to personal, emotional preference.
 Logic and evidence have no influence.

 Mutated Ideas: Abdu, will explain how this worldview is like a mutated bacteria that has become immune to the antibiotics.
 Where truth and logic could combat Postmodernism bacteria they are powerless to arrest Post-Truth infections.
 It is even immune to sound science.